jlevy/og-equity-compensation/CONTRIBUTING.md

 [File issues](https://github.com/jlevy/og-equity-compensation/issues) describing the problem.
 Use them to discuss topics, ask questions, identify issues, or suggest improvements.
 [Pull requests](https://github.com/jlevy/og-equity-compensation/pulls) with changes are even better.
 Please keep them small and focused, so we can add items individually.

 Of course, please review current issues and pull requests to avoid duplication.

+Finally, if an issue isn't appropriate, or if you might have skills and inclination to help improve the guide in a more substantial way, please shoot an e-mail to [@jlevy](https://github.com/jlevy).